Consensys/doc.web3signer/docs/reference/cli/subcommands.md

-When set to `true`, [slashing protection database pruning](../../how-to/configure-slashing-protection.md#prune-the-slashing-protection-database) is enabled at boot as well as in the defined interval [pruning intervals](#slashing-protection-pruning-interval).
+When set to `true`, [slashing protection database pruning](../../how-to/configure-slashing-protection.md#prune-the-slashing-protection-database) is enabled at startup and at the defined [pruning intervals](#slashing-protection-pruning-interval).

 The default is `false`.